 The feeling of having wasted my most precious years—of missing important opportunities instead of reaching latent potential—has loomed often in the last decade or so.

-I once wrote this (while high) about such unbearable feelings:
+I wrote this (while high) about such unbearable feelings:

 “It reminds me of these lyrics from The Unforgiven by Metallica: ‘What I’ve felt, what I’ve known, never shined through in what I’ve shown.
 Never be, never see, won’t see what might have been…’